nbeversl/urtext/readme.md

 ### iOS

 There is an implementation for iOS using [Pythonista](https://omz-software.com/pythonista/).
-The repository for this implementation is at [urtext_pythonista](https://github.com/nbeversl/urtext_pythonista).
+The repository for this implementation is at [urtext_pythonista](https://github.com/nbeversl/urtext_pythonista) and utilizes [Sublemon](https://github.com/nbeversl/sublemon), a simple custom editor created just for this implementation that provides syntax highlighting and a custom keyboard.

-There is an [install script](https://github.com/nbeversl/urtext_pythonista_install_or_update) that downloads all dependencies in a single step.
-For instructions see that repository or [https://urtext.co/setup/ios-using-pythonista/](https://urtext.co/setup/ios-using-pythonista/).
+An [install script](https://github.com/nbeversl/urtext_pythonista_install_or_update) is available that downloads all dependencies in a single step.
+For instructions, see that repository or [https://urtext.co/setup/ios-using-pythonista/](https://urtext.co/setup/ios-using-pythonista/).

 ## Questions and Issues

+All questions and support requests may be submitted to the webform https://urtext.co/support/ (no login needed).

-Questions and issues may be submitted either to https://urtext.co/support/ or to https://github.com/nbeversl/UrtextSublime/issues.
+Questions and issues with this core library may be submitted to [the issues tab](https://github.com/nbeversl/urtext/issues).
+For issues with specifical implementations, please submit to the issues tabs of the those repositories.